-Five things to know about groundhogs, the star of the day
+Five things to know about groundhogs, an animal for all seasons

-The legend of Punxsutawney Phil gets a lot of attention every year, but you probably already know that whether he sees his shadow has more to do with whether February 2 is a cloudy or sunny day than anything else.
-Who can blame us though for seeking out a groundhog for some good news?
+The legend of famous groundhog Punxsutawney Phil gets a lot of attention every year, but you probably already know that whether he sees his shadow has more to do with whether Feb.
+2 is a cloudy or sunny day than anything else.
+Who can blame us, though, for seeking out a groundhog for some good news?
 By February, most of us are dreaming of the warmer weather to come, and if a groundhog helps us be hopeful for even just a fleeting moment, so be it.

 While groundhogs don't have any special prognosticating skills when it comes to the weather, they are interesting creatures nonetheless.
 They are rodents, more specifically a type of rodent called a marmot.
 Marmots are most closely related to squirrels, which makes groundhogs a sort of large ground squirrel, National Geographic reports.

 Like many animals, groundhogs are typically solitary, only coming together to mate.
 They do have a rather unusual greeting, however, in those rare times when they meet each other.
 When this happens, one groundhog will touch its nose to the mouth of the other groundhog, Scientific American reports.
 You might call it kissing, but scientists call it naso-oral contact.